 Male contraceptive methods which include condoms, withdrawal and vasectomy have been the trend over the years.
-Although most people have hoped for a comfortable, more reliable option, it seems the end to the traditional options is not in sight.
-However, last year, it was reported that a research found a new male contraceptive shots that are effective in preventing pregnancy.
+Although most people have hoped for a comfortable, more reliable option, it seems the end of the traditional options is not in sight.
+However, last year, it was reported that a research found new male contraceptive shots that are effective in preventing pregnancy.

 It is reported by Science Daily that the traditional methods are mostly associated with high rates of pregnancy.
 Others are especially not comfortable with vasectomy because of its permanent nature.
 The report added that there are currently no long lasting and reversible contraceptives options available for men.

 The constantly growing demand for new methods of a male contraceptive has been met with increasing numbers of medical research to the effect.
 A new survey reportedly finds that while the majority of men would love to have a new contraceptive option, only 20 percent already rely on the existing methods.

 Meanwhile, it is reported by Eurekalert that research on the topic has discovered various targets for male contraception but, none of the new products have successfully made it to the market.
 The report added that a new study was conducted in groups of rhesus monkey on the use of Vasalgel to confirm the findings of a previous preclinical trial in rabbits.
 The rabbit study was conducted to check the efficacy of the new technique.